saurabheights/KillingFusion/README.md

 What needs work:-
  - Implement **Rigid Registration**.
 This is must, since number of iterations becomes very high with slightest displacement of object from its initial position and the data term of a voxel gets not gradient if voxel ends up too away from canonical SDF voxels.
  - Balancing of Rigidity constraint energy with Data and Motion Regularizer term.
+Some notes on this issue are [here](https://github.com/Algomorph/InfiniTAM/issues/20)

 ### Installation

-Fix path to compiled FreeImage library in CmakeLists.txt and then run CMake.
+Fix path to compile FreeImage library in CmakeLists.txt and then run CMake.

 ### ToDo
  - Move all code to CUDA.